LIV Golf: How to watch on TV, schedule details and the players involved

 What is the format?

-The 48-man field will play across 12 teams of four players, which will be determined at a draft on June 7.
+The 48-man field will play across 12 teams of four players, which was determined at a draft on June 7.

 The first seven regular season events will consist of three 54-hole events, with no cut and shotgun starts, while the final event will be a four-day team matchplay knockout.